 You may have done your research on the pros and cons of clear aligners, but not many people would tell you about how much it can hurt to wear them.
-One may even feel a throbbing pain in every time a new set of aligners are worn.
+One may even feel a throbbing pain every time a new set of aligners are worn.

 Fortunately, the discomfort is temporary and will go away in a few days as your teeth adjust to the new aligners.
-Here 5 ways to manage the pain better!
+Here are 5 ways to manage the pain better!

 Wear new aligners before going to bed